liyue201/gostl/README.md

 ```

 ### <a name="stack">stack</a>
 Stack is a kind of last-in-first-out data structure.
 The bottom layer uses the deque or list as the container.
 By default, the deque is used.
 If you want to use the list, you can use the `queue.WithListContainer()` parameter when creating an object.
-Thread safety is supported.
+Goroutine safety is supported.

 ```go
 package main